 Uniswap's airdrop turned early users into overnight millionaires.
-Hyperliquid distributed over $1 billion to its community.
-Meanwhile, thousands of people lost everything to fake airdrop scams.
+Hyperliquid distributed over $7.5 billion worth of tokens to its community - the largest airdrop in crypto history.
+Meanwhile, crypto scam losses reached a record $17 billion in 2025, with fake airdrops accounting for a significant portion of those losses.
 The difference between life-changing wealth and devastating loss often comes down to knowing what separates legitimate high-potential airdrops from sophisticated scams.

 ⚡ Quick Answer

 To spot high-potential airdrops, look for projects with major VC backing (a16z, Paradigm, Sequoia), working products with real TVL, and transparent teams.
 Avoid anything that asks for your seed phrase, requires upfront payments, or comes through unsolicited DMs.
-The best airdrops (Uniswap, Arbitrum, Hyperliquid) rewarded genuine users-not farmers chasing quick profits.
+The best airdrops (Hyperliquid, Uniswap, Arbitrum) rewarded genuine users - not farmers chasing quick profits.

-This comprehensive guide breaks down exactly how to evaluate airdrops like a professional, featuring real case studies from the most successful distributions in crypto history, a complete red flag checklist, and the verification tools you need to protect yourself while capturing legitimate opportunities.
+This comprehensive guide breaks down exactly how to evaluate airdrops like a professional, featuring real case studies from the most successful distributions in crypto history, a complete red flag checklist with 10 warning signs, and the verification tools you need to protect yourself while capturing legitimate opportunities.

 What Makes an Airdrop "High-Potential"?